Exact Markovian evolution of quantum systems with several degrees of freedom : Phase space representations: Moments and the Wigner function

 \section{Moments and the Wigner function}

-Before presenting the evolution of the more familiar Wigner function, it should be recalled that the chord function is already a complete representation of the density operator with its own advantages.
-The fact that the identity operator $\hat \Id$ has the singular chord representation \be \Id(\Vxi)= \delta(\Vxi) \ee leads to the evolving expectation of (appropriately symmetrized) polynomials of position and momentum operators being represented exactly as corresponding polynomials of derivatives of the chord function.
-Indeed, one easily obtains from (\ref{average}) the statistical moments for a single component as
+Before presenting the evolution of the more familiar Wigner function, it should be recalled that the chord function, or characteristic function, is already a complete representation of the density operator with its own advantages.
+The fact that the chord representation of the identity operator $\hat {\Id}$ is a Delta function, \be \Id(\Vxi)= (2\pi\hbar)^N\delta(\Vxi), \ee leads to the evolving expectation of (appropriately symmetrized) polynomials of position and momentum operators being represented exactly as corresponding polynomials of derivatives of the chord function.
+Indeed, one easily obtains from (\ref{average}) the statistical moments for a single degree of freedom as